zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 return %12
 ```

 We can see here that the error is in the second layer.
-Reducing the number of neurons in this layer will resolve the error and make the network FHE compatible:
+Reducing the number of neurons in this layer will resolve the error and make the network FHE-compatible:

 <!--pytest-codeblocks:cont-->